mdn/content/files/en-us/web/api/performance_api/reporting_backforward_cache_not_restored_reasons/index.md

 Modern browsers provide an optimization feature for history navigation called the [back/forward cache](https://web.dev/bfcache/) (bfcache).
 This enables an instant loading experience when users go back to a page they have already visited.
 Pages can be blocked from entering the bfcache or get evicted while in the bfcache for different reasons, some required by a specification and some specific to browser implementations.

 Previously, there was no way for developers to find out why their pages were blocked from using the bfcache in the wild, though there is a [test in Chrome dev tools](https://web.dev/bfcache/#test-to-ensure-your-pages-are-cacheable).
-To enable monitoring in the field, the [`PerformanceNavigationTiming`](/en-US/docs/Web/API/PerformanceNavigationTiming) class has been extended to include a `notRestoredReasons` property.
+To enable monitoring in the field use the `notRestoredReasons` property of the [`PerformanceNavigationTiming`](/en-US/docs/Web/API/PerformanceNavigationTiming) class.
 This returns an object containing related information on all frames present in the document:

 - Details such as frame `id` and `name`, to help identify them in the HTML.
 - Whether they were blocked from using the bfcache.